 Enjoy Your DIY Yarn Wall Hanging

 I hope I have inspired you to try your hand at your own DIY Yarn Wall Hanging.
+This is also a great option if you are looking to hide an electrical panel or other eye sore on the wall.

 This was such a fun project and my favorite part was how simple it is.
 I plan on making a few more as gifts.